Critical Languages Institute Funding

 Project GO at ASU is run by the Arizona State University Critical Languages Institute, in cooperation with the ASU Army, Air Force, and Naval ROTC units.
 Project GO participants study alongside non-ROTC students.

 ASU Project GO has a limited number of openings.
 Participants are selected on a competitive basis.
 Selection criteria include academic achievement, potential to commission, commitment to mastering the language of study, and leadership potential.
 See the ROTC website for details.
+APPLICATIONS opened October 2, 2023 and will close January 18, 2024 for Summer 2024 programs.

 Beginning Russian students study at ASU for 2 months, then go abroad for 1 month.